 Updates on vaccine authorization and other vaccine news

-Links to state health department webpages outlining vaccine allocation plans
+Links to state health department webpages outlining vaccine allocation, distribution, and administration

 - NORCAL Group: Informed Consent and Refusal Resource